Alberni School District considers three name changes - Port Alberni Valley News

 Just this year, it was discovered that Neill had a racist covenant placed on his house on Margaret Street, forbidding any person of Asian descent from living in it.
 The covenant was removed with the help of several high school students.

 SD70 trustee Rosemarie Buchanan brought the issue of A.W.
 Neill Elementary to the school board in 2016, but it was met by backlash from the public.
-A street in Port Alberni is also named after Neill, but a motion to consider changing this was quickly defeated.
+A street in Port Alberni is also named after Neill, but a motion to consider changing this was quickly defeated by city council.

-Three years later, the board is giving serious consideration to renaming the school.
+Three years later, the school board is giving serious consideration to renaming the school.

 “It’s been an ongoing concern for us,” explained superintendent Greg Smyth during a board meeting on Tuesday, Sept.
 10. “We needed a mechanism by which we could review and change school names.”